tringi/rsrcgen/README.md

 * ``versioncharset`` - character set used for the VERSIONINFO .rc file, none (CP_ACP) by default, can be optionally set to ``UTF-16`` or ``UTF-8``
 * ``charset`` - optionally sets defaults for ``manifestcharset`` and ``versioncharset``

+#### [include]
+List of additional .info files to search for prefedined variable values in.
+Example:

+    something = ..\..\solution.info
+    abcdefghi = ..\dlls\dllcommon.info

+Names must be unique but are otherwise ignored, only the path is significant, absolute or relative (to the current .info file)
+The INI section names are the same.

 #### [description]
 This section contains predefined variables.

-Command line parameters take precedence.
+    name = value

 Variables can be referenced in any value in the .info file using ``%name%`` syntax.
-Evaluation is recursive so beware endless loops.
+Evaluation is recursive so beware of endless loops.

+Note that command line parameters take precedence.

 #### [versioninfo]
 Defines details of the VERSIONINFO resource.